panther-labs/panther-docs/docs/gitbook/development/writing-parsers.md

 ### Field types

-Fields in a log event struct should use the types defined in the `pantherlog` module.
-These types handle `null` values and missing JSON fields by omitting them in the output.
-Empty strings (`""`) and zero numeric values are never omitted in order to preserve as much as possible from the original log event.
+Fields in a log event `struct` should use the types defined in the `pantherlog` [module](https://github.com/panther-labs/panther/blob/master/internal/log_analysis/log_processor/pantherlog/pantherlog.go#L33) (Note: please ask your support engineer for the current list of supported types in the closed-source version of this module).
+These types handle `null` values and missing JSON fields by omitting them in the output (`result` portion of the test file, above).
+Empty strings (`""`) and zero numeric values are included in the output in order to preserve as much as possible from the original log event.

+The types are specified in the struct as `pantherlog.<Type>`, where `<Type>` is one of the types listed in the code linked above.
+See examples on this page.

+The `RawMessage` type is for a JSON blob for which you don't wish to create sub-`struct` objects.
+Note that in order to search for nested attributes and values in your logs using [JSONPath](https://goessner.net/articles/JsonPath/)-like syntax in Panther Data Explorer, you must define sub-`struct` types in your log schema file.
+You can still search `RawMessage` fields, but you will have to use the `json_extract` [function in Athena](https://prestodb.io/docs/0.217/functions/json.html#json_extract) or the `GET_PATH` [function in Snowflake](https://docs.snowflake.com/en/sql-reference/functions/get_path.html).

 Panther uses [struct tags](https://www.digitalocean.com/community/tutorials/how-to-use-struct-tags-in-go) to specify field attributes.
 All fields _must_ have some `description` to document the contents of this field.
 These documentation strings will be used to generate user documentation from this code.
-The `json` tag _must_ use the exact name used in the logs.
-Panther automatically adds `omitempty` to all fields.
+The `json` tag _must_ use the exact field name used in the raw log.
+Panther automatically adds the `omitempty` option to the `json:` tag for all fields.

+Panther relies on the `validate:` tag to distinguish different log types.
+The [validator package](https://pkg.go.dev/gopkg.in/go-playground/validator.v9) defines the syntax for this tag.
+Panther specifically relies on the `validate:"required"` tag, which tells Panther which fields must be present in order to classify a log as a specific type. _The `validate:"required"` tag should be applied to the fewest fields absolutely necessary to identify a given log type_ to minimize processing overhead in Panther.
+Common fields such as timestamps generally should not be tagged as `"required"`.
+Additionally, before tagging a field as `"required"`, review a sample of log events from your source to verify that the field is present in _every_ log. _If a `"required"` field is not present in a log event, it will not be correctly identified.
+It may be dropped or incorrectly classified as a different log type_.

+Note: The `json:"omitempty` tag is not the same as the [validator tag](https://pkg.go.dev/gopkg.in/go-playground/validator.v9#hdr-Omit_Empty) `validate:"omitempty".

 #### String values